philippkrauss/serverless-cartoongrabber/README.md

 ### deploy / undeploy
 `yarn install`
 `yarn build`
+`yarn tf:apply-dev`
+`yarn tf:apply-prod`

-`yarn tf:apply`
+`yarn tf:destroy-dev`

-`yarn tf:destroy`
+`yarn tf:destroy-prod`

 ### run grabber in dev
 the grabber's dev stage does not have any regular trigger.
-Instead, execute it on demand using the following command:
+Instead, execute it using a test event in AWS lambda console.

-`sls invoke -f grab --stage dev`
+TODO: It should also be possible to trigger the lambda using aws CLI

 ## Technical details
 ### storing secrets